 While words are the most commonly used language of appreciation, over half of employees desire appreciation shown through different means.

-Many managers already feel overwhelmed with their responsibilities and sometimes react negatively when the topic of communicating appreciation is raised.
+Many managers already feel overwhelmed with their responsibilities and sometimes react negatively when the topic of communicating employee appreciation is raised.
 If you are a manager or supervisor, relax.
 Showing appreciation to team members is not solely your responsibility.
 In fact, we have discovered that employees often want to encouragement and support from their peers as much as from managers.

 The goal is not to just “go through the motions” or put a “done” checkmark in a box; the goal is to communicate effective and authentic appreciation to those with whom you work.

-Here are some practical examples of how authentic appreciation can be communicated in a tech-oriented work setting across each of the five languages of appreciation at work.
+Here are some practical examples of how authentic employee recognition and appreciation can be communicated in a tech-oriented work setting across each of the five languages of appreciation at work.

 “Good job” doesn’t cut it.
 Be specific - employees want to know exactly what you value about their contributions.